 A tumor can be benign or malignant.
 Most benign tumors are made up of slow-growing cells that rarely spread.
 The benign tumor cells are not cancer.
 They are not likely to spread to other parts of the brain or body.
 Most malignant tumors are made up of fast-growing cells that grow into nearby tissue.
 The malignant tumor cells are cancer.
 They are more likely to spread to other parts of the brain.
 Both benign and malignant tumors can be life threatening and can need a lot of treatment.

 Brain tumors can occur randomly in children of all ethnicities and ages.
 Children with some genetic conditions are more likely to grow tumors.
 This includes children who have neurofibromatosis, tuberous sclerosis, or Li-Fraumeni syndrome.
 Radiation to the head, such as treatment for another cancer, can also cause brain tumors.

 A brain tumor can affect each child differently.
 Common symptoms of a brain tumor include:

 Loss of balance

 Seizures or convulsions

-Problems with vision, speech, concentration, balance, coordination, or movement
+Problems with vision, speech, concentration, balance, or movement

 Nausea or vomiting

-Paralysis or weakness in one part or side of the body
+Paralysis, weakness, or numbness in one part or side of the body

 Changes in personality or behavior